-If you have been out of school for a while, chances are you already have many responsibilities and roles such as worker, homemaker, spouse, friend, parent and volunteer.
+If you’ve been out of school for a while, chances are you already have lots of roles and responsibilities, such as worker, homemaker, spouse, friend, parent, and volunteer.

-Adding the role of student to your already busy schedule will take some planning and creative time management.
+Going back to school means adding the role of student to this schedule.
+To succeed, you’ll need to do some planning and creative time management.

 - Decide what’s most important.
-You probably won't be able to do everything you would like to do or used to do, but you shouldn't have to give up activities that are really important to you.
-Recognize your limits, decide your priorities and organize your time with them in mind.
+You probably can’t do everything you want to do or used to do.
+But you shouldn't have to give up the activities that are important to you.
+Recognize your limits, decide your priorities, and organize your time with them in mind.

 - Identify your time-wasters and avoid them.
 If you spend a lot of time surfing or chatting online, texting or playing video games, you’re not alone.
-Allow yourself a specific amount of break time daily for these activities and stick to it.
+But schedule in a specific amount of daily break time for these activities and stick to it.

 - Find quicker or easier ways of doing necessary chores.
 Shop online or when stores are less crowded or send someone else.
 Run errands on the way to or from classes instead of making extra trips.
 Combine activities to save time, e.g. visit with a friend while you walk the dog.

 - Know when to slip into survival mode.
-Mid-terms, final exams and major papers or projects require extra focus and energy.
+Mid-terms, final exams, and major papers or projects need extra focus and energy.
 Let your friends and family know well ahead of time that you’ll be less available during these periods.
-Schedule time-consuming activities, such as routine dental appointments or major household tasks for a point after exams or project deadlines.
+Schedule time-consuming activities, such as routine dental appointments or major household tasks, for after exams or projects are finished.

 - Be ready to compromise.
-Excelling at school and work, keeping a spotless home, staying in touch with friends and family—chances are you will run out of time and energy to do it all.
-You’ll be happier, healthier and probably more successful in the long term if you let go of the need to be perfect.
+Excelling at school and work, keeping a spotless home, staying in touch with friends and family—chances are you’ll run out of time and energy to do it all.
+You’ll be happier, healthier, and probably more successful in the long term if you let go of the need to be perfect.
 Recognize when good enough is good enough.

 Create a weekly schedule